somedatapacket/docs.humio.com/content/concepts/dashboards.md

 own set of queries, in a browser typically used on a passive monitor without requiring authenticating as a user.
-The URL in itself is then accepted as authentication and when accessed in that manner the dashboard is not interacgive: You can only execute the exact queries that are saved on the shared dashboard.
+The URL in itself is then accepted as authentication and when accessed in that manner the dashboard is not interactive: You can only execute the exact queries that are saved on the shared dashboard.

 This is great for "big screens" for display of statistics on your